GDevNeON/2D_Normal_Shooting_Game/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).
+- Game BGM is from [Arknights - Vector Breakthrough](https://youtu.be/Y6UvoGH40TE?si=Rk-mhNH96mBRQeL0)
-- Game BGM is copyrighted by Arknights
+- Game boss BGM is from [Arknights - Vector Breakthrough](https://youtu.be/mpvDvu3ksds?si=DYGGpa8fxzN1e_Zq)
-- Menu BGM is copyrighted by Sky Force Reloaded
+- Menu BGM is from [Sky Force Reloaded](https://youtu.be/Jui7fDLyaSs?si=Xr6kcjXfiWXAsANZ)
-- Game SFX is copyrighted by Pixabay
+- Game SFX is from [Pixabay](https://pixabay.com/)
-- Game Sprite made by Doan Hoang Long [X](https://x.com/ryu_hoang)
+- Game Sprite made by Doan Hoang Long - [X](https://x.com/ryu_hoang)

 ## ✉️ Contact
 For any questions or contributions, please contact: